Guides

 Use Case: Exhibition History

-You can also add a Structured List field type for exhibitions.
+You can also add a Structured List field type for inclusion in exhibitions.
 Here we've labeled the field Exhibition History and we've selected the Markdown option (since exhibition titles are italicized).

 Structured List field type labeled Exhibition History